Menu

 Germany is phasing out nuclear generation around 2022 as part of its Energiewende policy.
 Energiewende, widely identified as the most ambitious national climate change mitigation policy, has significantly reduced carbon dioxide emissions.

-Sweden is shutting down some older reactors but has invested heavily in operating life extensions and upgrades.
+Sweden is closing some older reactors, but has invested heavily in life extensions and improvements.

-The list of the countries which have atomic reactors are:
+The list of countries that have atomic reactors are:

 Country